Electricity tariff hike: NERC yet to give us directive – IBEDC

-Ibadan Electricity Distribution Company (IBEDC) has said that Nigerian Electricity Regulation Commission (NERC) has yet to give a directive on the new electricity tariff earlier scheduled to commence on July 1.
+Ibadan Electricity Distribution Company (IBEDC) has said that it was yet to get a directive from the Nigerian Electricity Regulation Commission (NERC) on the new electricity tariff earlier scheduled to commence on July 1.

 The Public Relations Officer of IBEDC, Ms Busolami Tunwase, stated this in an interview with the News Agency of Nigeria (NAN) in Ibadan on Saturday.